yusufm423/inc-safe-flow-path/Readme.md

 <br>
 <p>(vi) handle_intersectingpath(): This function uses divergence() to find if P intersects (diverges) at any node with current processing path and determines according to above pseudocode whether the safe path shrinks, extends or doesn't change.</p>
 <br>
-<p>(vii) new_subpaths() and check_for_new_paths(): When a safe path breaks into multiple safe path, these multiple safe path are calculated using these two functions.
+<p>(vii) new_subpath() and check_for_new_path(): When a safe path breaks into multiple safe path, these multiple safe path are calculated using these two functions.
 These functions are called until left pointer l crosses last diverging node.</p>

+## Conclusion and Future Works
+In this project we saw how we built upon static algorithm and succesfully proposed an incremental algorithm of time complexity $O(Δp)$ by verifying and enumerating maximal safe path, by saving their sufficient conditions, i.e. l,r and fp.
+The above mentioned algorithm is accurate but has room for improvement left which will be dealt with in future updates.
+This work can be further extended to a decremental algorithm for computation of safe flow path, which is out of scope of this project.

 ## References